Alfresco/alfresco-ng2-components/docs/core/app-config.service.md

 }
 ```

-Your custom components can also benefit from the [`AppConfigService`](../core/app-config.service.md),
+Your custom components can also benefit from the [`AppConfigService`](../core/app-config.service.md).
-you can put an unlimited number of settings and optionally a nested JSON hierarchy.
+You can create an unlimited number of settings and optionally organize them as a nested JSON hierarchy.

 ### Variable substitution in configuration strings

-The [`AppConfigService`](../core/app-config.service.md) also supports a limited set of variable substitutions to greatly simplify certain scenarios.
+The [`AppConfigService`](../core/app-config.service.md) supports a limited set of variable substitutions to greatly simplify certain scenarios.

 ```json
 {